Apni Jung

 GP Consultation between Dr. Faika Usman (GP) and Mrs. Fozia Hussain (patient with Rheumatoid Arthritis).

-Information from Rheumatology Multi-Disciplinary Team
+The Rheumatology Multi-Disciplinary Team

 RA Diagnosis, Early Journey and Information from and about members of the Rheumatology Multi-Disciplinary Team Involved.